PAMunb/svfa/README.md

 ## License
 This project is licensed under the MIT License.

-Copyright (c) 2023-2024 CIC-UnB José C. Tafur and contributors
+Copyright (c) 2023-2024 Program Analysis and Manipulation Group at University of Brasília  and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal